wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
+- Changing height of session log height as shown in media section requires restart of GUI, to re-initialize the complicated and fragile dynamic UI through browser fake GUI interface.
 - Because of how the WT-Web interface works, there is ongoing issue with how sometimes lists of values in the configuration page are non-selectable; just select a different number in list first, then select number you want.
 Only way to fix this would be to drop older windows/ubuntu support.
 - The "Cancel Input/Response" button was impossible for now; Attempted most recently, 2 Opus 4.5 and 2 Grok, sessions, and added about ~=>45k, but then required, "Wait For Response" for Gradio v3 and Cancel Input for Gradio v4.
 Instead there is now a dummy "..Wait For Response.." button.
 - Support was maintained for Windows 7-8; FastEmbed/ONNX was replaced with PyQt5 + Qt5 WebEngine.
 So its slower, but the plan is Windows 7-11 and Ubuntu 22-25.
 Other optimized projects may follow.